 New visitors to Mull often comment on how big an Island it is and often wish they had longer to explore.
 There are a good variety of walks taking you up mountains such as Ben More, (Great Mountain) the highest peak on Mull and a Munro, along the dramatic scenery on an inland or coastal walk chancing upon a soaring eagle or an otter feeding on the shore.
 There are some very good guides who will take you walking on Mull as well as a wide range of books.
 Relaxing is easy here, you can take a holiday at your own pace.

 We are based in Salen which is situated on Aros bay it’s a great place to see seals, otters, red deer and many different birds with the occasional sight of dolphins.
 It is on the main bus route from all three ferries between Craignure and Tobermory it is also on the shortest distance across the Island.

-Salen has good facilities such as restaurants (in season), pub with food all year round, 2 x cafés with home baking, a very well stocked grocery shop with cash machine and post office.
-The collection point for Turus Mara boat trips is also in Salen outside our house.
+Salen has good facilities such as The Salen hotel with food all year round, 2 x cafés with home baking, a very well stocked grocery shop with cash machine and post office.
+One of the collection point for Turus Mara boat trips is also in Salen outside our house.
 The Glen Forsa Hotel is just a mile away.